andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/Milkdown/awesome) - 🍼 A curated list of awesome things related to Milkdown.
 - [LearningResources](https://github.com/shravan20/LearningResources) - A centralised hub for learner around the globe from A-Z. You can find collections of manuals, blogs, hacks, one liners, courses, other free learning-resources and more  .
 - [awesome-decentralized-database](https://github.com/tablelandnetwork/awesome-decentralized-database) - A curated list of awesome decentralized databases and related resources.
+- [awesome-ngo](https://github.com/thiras/awesome-ngo) - A curated list of FOSS (Free and Open-source Software), freemium tools and guides for NGOs.
 - [awesome-audit-algorithms](https://github.com/erwanlemerrer/awesome-audit-algorithms) - A curated list of algorithms and papers for auditing black-box algorithms.
 - [awesome-aha](https://github.com/jondot/awesome-aha) - Awesome list for "Aha!" moments related to programming and computer science.
 Accelerate your learning.
 - [awesome-maker-br](https://github.com/makers-brazil/awesome-maker-br) - Makers Brasil.